-HEFCE has allocated funding from the Catalyst Fund to identify and support good practice to improve and enhance student safeguarding on campus, looking specifically at tackling sexual violence, hate crime and online harassment.
+HEFCE allocated funding from the Catalyst Fund to identify and support good practice to improve and enhance student safeguarding on campus, looking specifically at tackling sexual violence, hate crime and online harassment.

 This is in response to the recommendations in Universities UK (UUK)’s taskforce report which aims to 'change the culture' in higher education.

-Current funding round
+Second funding round

 The first round funded projects tackling sexual violence.
-The second round will also consider projects with this aim if their explicit focus is groups and individuals who may be more vulnerable to abuse or who face barriers to reporting.
+The second round also considered projects with this aim if their explicit focus is groups and individuals who may be more vulnerable to abuse or who face barriers to reporting.
 Examples would be different ethnic and religious groups, lesbian, bisexual, gay or trans individuals or people with disabilities.

 - Projects should take a collaborative approach and include key stakeholders to maximise impact.